dash-docs-community/dev-docs-requests/README.md

 ## We <3 Dash

 This isn't an attack on Dash by any means.
-We support and love dash!
+We support and love Dash!
 We are power-users that love when our documentation is fresh and hate when we have to fall back to the browser.